dandange8005/CU-Xerte-Themes/Docs/Customis Bootstrap template.md

 font-famly: system-ui,-apple-system,Segoe UI,Roboto,Ubuntu,Cantarell,Noto Sans,sans-serif;
 ```

 However, it doesn't mean you can't use other fonts in your resource to make it more exciting.
-You can use the `@font-face` rule to import fonts from external sources.
 For example, you can use the [Google Fonts](https://fonts.google.com/) service to import fonts into your resource.
 You can then use these fonts in your resource by setting the `font-family` property in your CSS.

-The template uses css [custom properties]([https:](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)) to set the font family for the body text and headings.
-This means that you can easily change the font family for the whole resource by changing the custom property values in the `:root` selector.

 For example, if you wanted to use the [Inter](https://fonts.google.com/specimen/Inter) font in your resource, you can do so by following these steps: